 - DE9016L Education and Theology in Dialogue

-- 24 points in either the discipline of Biblical Studies or Systematic Theology
+- 1 unit in either the discipline of Biblical Studies (BS) or Systematic Theology (CT)

-- 24 points in either the discipline of Education Studies or Religious Education
+- 1 unit in either the discipline of Education Studies (DE) or Religious Education (DR)

-- 24 points in either the discipline of Education Studies, Religious Education or Systematic Theology
+- 1 unit in either the discipline of Education Studies (DE), Religious Education (DR) or Systematic Theology (CT)

-- For students considering future doctoral studies through the University of Divinity, a qualifying minor thesis is available—16,000 words (RQ9748M).
-This thesis also satisfies the compulsory Capstone unit requirement.
+- For students considering future doctoral studies through the University of Divinity, a qualifying minor thesis is available—16,000 words (RQ9748M Minor Thesis).
+This is a double unit and also satisfies the compulsory Capstone unit requirement.

-- a qualification recognised for teacher registration in Australia
+- an initial teacher qualification recognised for teacher registration in Australia

 Where the first language is other than English, please see the English language proficiency requirements in the Admissions Policy.